 WHEN TO GO TO PERHENTIAN ISLANDS?

 The best time to visit is from March to the end of October.
 Monsoon season starts in November and lasts roughly until February.
 We visited at the end of October and were lucky as we got the last “good” week.
 During our last days the waves picked up and locals visibly started to prepare for the offseason.

-Some resorts might stay open and you will still have several days with sun.
-But diving and snorkelling will be no fun.
+Some resorts might stay open and you will still have several days with the sun.
+But diving and snorkeling will be no fun.
 Rough waves, bad visibility and closed down dive schools will make it hard to do it all.
 Furthermore, the boat ride from Kuala Besut on a rather small boat will be no bliss.
 If there are any boats going at all.

 HOW TO PAY?